JasonJWilliamsNY/science_institute_2016_materials/notes/notes_2016_week_09_26.md

 ### Important Concepts
-* Bioinformatics explores data at the "Information" level
+* Bioinformatics explores biology at the "Information" level
 * "All models are wrong, some are useful"*
 * Reductionism vs. Holism

 ### Some Questions
 *Think about answering these before you read the notes/watch the video lecture*

-* How do you think computers are using to understand biology?
+* How do you think computers are used to understand biology?
 * What is(are) Data?
 * What is a model?
 * What is a computer language?